williamtroup/Calendar.js/README_NUGET.md

 </script>
 ```

-To see the options available for the class constructor, click [here](docs/CLASS.md).
 You can also create new Calendars using the jQuery Plugin, or by using Data Bindings.
 See the test HTML files for examples.

 ### 5. Finishing Up: